-Owls are birds of prey which means that they will hunt and eat other animals.
-Most owls have special adaptions that help them to be able to catch their prey easily such as their keen eyesight, their soundless flying and the fact that they can hear and move their head in all directions.
+Most of them have special adaptions that help them to be able to catch their prey easily such as their keen eyesight, their soundless flying, and the fact that they can hear and move their head in all directions.

-Some species of owls will scan the ground and when they find it, they will fly towards it and thrust their talons down onto the prey.
+Some species scan the ground and when they find it, they will fly towards it and thrust their talons down onto the prey.
 The force will usually enough to stun the prey and then the owl will snap it with its beak.

-Owls adapt depending on where they live.
-If they live close to the water, they will hunt in the water or fly down to the surface of the water to catch fish and crabs or other animals.
+They adapt depending on where they live.
+If they live close to the water, they will hunt in the water or fly down to the surface of the water to catch fish and crabs, or other animals.

-Once the owl catches its prey, it normally carries it with its bill to a place to eat it.
+Once it catches its prey, it normally carries it with its bill to a place to eat it.
 Owls will do what is called “mantling” which means they hide their catch from other predators while they eat it.

-Owls will even catch extra food in order to store it until they are ready to eat.
-This is helpful when it is cold and wintertime and food is scarce.
+They even catch extra food in order to store it until they are ready to eat.
+This is helpful when it is cold and wintertime and food are scarce.